 There’s nothing like heading to the mountains to ski, snowboard, or snowshoe, and you winter sport adventurers probably already have your favorite go-to places, but what about a family with young kids who just wants to slide down some small hills or make snow angels?
 PMB has your kid-approved list and details of the closest places to Portland to get your family snow sledding fix.

 Depending on annual snow pack, most sno-parks are open between November and March.
 A few charge for entrance, sled rentals, and refreshments.
-Please see websites, or call resorts directly for up-to-date information on prices, hours, and closures.
+Please see websites, or call resorts directly for up-to-date snow pack levels and information on prices, hours, and closures.

 An ODOT Sno-Park permit will also be required.
-You can buy a daily permit from the DMV for $4, or many grocers and gas stations on the drive up sell them for less than $10.
+You can buy daily, three-day, and annual permits from the DMV for $4-25, or many grocers and gas stations on the drive up sell dailies for less than $10.

 - White River Sno-Park: About 4 miles north of US 26 on Oregon 35 just south of Mt.
 Hood Meadows, the White River Sno-Park is great for easy, fun and free sledding.
 It’s quite popular, and often crowded, but larger than most the other free areas.
 Vault toilets are available.
 Bring your own sleds, tubes or discs.